semihucann/hairdressers/docs/source/user/member2.rst

 In this project I was in charge of  4 tables.
-Even though database rules does permit different length of phone numbers, i have done validation for it to be 10 digits exactly.
+Many filter and rules added to my tables.
+For instance, Even though database rules does permit different length of phone numbers, i have done validation for it to be 10 digits exactly.
 Also, comment title, content can not be null so it is covered also form validation.